 Founded and based in Melbourne, Australia

 Started as a passion project by a group of friends, we are a not-for-profit archery and martial arts association that have been training together as a group casually since mid-2020 in the height of the pandemic whenever we are able to through COVID-19 restrictions.
-We are kindly supported by Ambrose Archery Range in Heidelberg Heights on the north-east side of Melbourne, where they've set up a Kyudo-friendly range on the side for us.
+We are based in North Melbourne Community Centre in North Melbourne, and are also kindly supported by Ambrose Archery Range in Heidelberg Heights on the north-east side of Melbourne where they've set up a Kyudo-friendly range on the side for us.

 With increased training and regularity, it wasn't long before Odoguma Kyudo Melbourne was "officially" born in February 2022 under the affiliations of Australia's state and national associations, Victorian Kyudo Association and Australian Kyudo Association respectively, and have further incorporated in March 2022.